-- The school organises its resources and is accountable for best value. - Capitation allowance for Learning Support is allocated at the start of the year. - It is the responsibility of the Director of SEBEN to resource the department according to needs identified by nature of student difficulties. - As with all other departments the SEND team are entitled and encouraged to bid for any major items/ needs from additional funding sources. - Pudsey Grammar School is committed to developing staff to the highest standard and training will be made available to all members of the team. - The school has ensured that the needs of students are met by employing a Director of Special Educational, Behavioural and Emotional Needs.
-The Director of SEBEN will use the student's EHC plan and LA banding document to identify the areas of students needs and make appropriate provision.
-The school will provide adequate support staff to ensure students are enabled to develop to their full potential. - Times will be identified for staff to review students' progress and/or discuss student curriculum needs and transfer information between classes and phases. - Individual Pupil Premium funding is used to support that student's learning.
-A record of money spent is closely monitored and in the Pupil premium cases, is individually recorded.
+- The school organises its resources and is accountable for best value. - Capitation allowance for Learning Support is allocated at the start of the year. - It is the responsibility of the Director of SEND to resource the department according to needs identified by nature of student difficulties. - As with all other departments the SEND team are entitled and encouraged to bid for any major items/ needs from additional funding sources. - Pudsey Grammar School is committed to developing staff to the highest standard and training will be made available to all members of the team. - The school has ensured that the needs of students are met by employing a Director of Special Educational Needs and Disability.
+The Director of SEND will use the student's EHCP and LA banding document to identify the areas of students needs and make appropriate provision.
+The school will provide adequate support staff to ensure students are enabled to develop to their full potential.

+• Times will be identified for staff to review students' progress and/or discuss student curriculum needs and transfer information between classes and phases.